-The satisfactory academic progress of each student is evaluated for the purpose of determining federal financial aid eligibility and veteran's educational benefits eligibility, and to determine continued enrollment.
-The Satisfactory Academic Progress Committee evaluates SAP once per term.
-Students not making satisfactory academic progress must develop an academic plan in consultation with their academic support team.
+The satisfactory academic progress (SAP) of each student is evaluated for the purpose of determining federal financial aid eligibility and veteran's educational benefits eligibility, and to determine continued enrollment.
+The Satisfactory Academic Progress Committee evaluates SAP at the end of each academic term.
 Students who have received an incomplete grade will be evaluated for SAP after expiration of the incomplete grade period and the determination of a final grade.